anuranbaka/cppnumpy/README.md

 # CPPNUMPY Matrix Library
 This is standalone C++ matrix header library that was built to be byte compatible with Numpy.
 Included are bindings that correctly propagate memory management and error systems between C++ and Python, so that developers can write code without thinking about where the matrix originated.
 Our design goal was to have a library that maps 1:1 to a basic subset of the Numpy API.
 In the rare case that this isn't possible due to language constraints (such as Python's matrix multiply operator "@" which isn't available in C++) we aim for a close equivalent to minimize mental load when porting code between the two.
-Any code written in C++ that takes in our matrices can be compiled with a special header we provide, and the resulting shared library will be importable as a module in CPython, and the functions/classes will take and return Numpy arrays wherever our matrix class was used.
+Any code written in C++ that takes in our matrices can be compiled with a special header we provide, and the resulting shared library will be importable as a module in CPython.
+The functions and classes will take and return Numpy arrays wherever our matrix class was used.
 Generally speaking, when writing on the C++ side, functions behave just like in NumPy, except for the following changes:
 - The operator "^" is overloaded to perform matrix multiplication rather than bitwise XOR
 - "T" is used for a hard transpose, while "t" is used for a soft transpose